ita-social-projects/horondi_client_fe/README.md

       - `{component-name}.js` - file where component is located
       - `{component-name}.styles.js` where all styles are located

+## Testing

+#### Components
+Order of testing components:
+1) simple stateless components that are used in multiple places
+2) components that depends on other components but not connected to redux and don’t have any state
+3) components that depend on other components but not connected to redux and don’t have any state
+4) components that have internal state but are not connected to redux
+5) components that connected to redux

+##### Don’t test:
+- third-party libraries
+- constants
+- static css styles
+- related components (test only one specific component at the specific moment of time)
+- How to test:
+- testing using snapshots (actual ui)
+- testing logic of component (dynamic)

+Snapshots allow us to compare actual UI with saved one and throw an error if it has accidentally changed.
+We can use flag “updateSnapshot” to update save snapshots of a component.
+It is appropriate for presentational components but doesn’t cover any logic

+##### What to test in components:
+- Properties
+- default properties
+- custom properties
+- Data types (use library “jest-extended”)
+- Conditions (what if)
+- State
+- default state
+- state after some event has happened
+- Events
+- with parameters or custom props
+- without arguments

+#### Sagas
+Flow:
+- Set up the conditions of our test
+- Mock the actual HTTP requests
+- Instruct the saga to run through everything and finish its business
+- Check that the expected side effects have happened (actions are dispatched, selectors are called, etc)

+Link to the full article about proper saga testing: https://dev.to/phil/the-best-way-to-test-redux-sagas-4hib#:~:text=To%20test%20that%20the%20saga,selector%20into%20the%20following%20gen.

+#### Actions creators
+We test action creators as simple pure functions that just take an arguments and output proper arguments

+#### Reducers
+We test reducers as simple pure functions that just take an arguments and output proper arguments
+Checks:
+- valid default state
+- changes of state when action is dispatched for different values of state

 ## Starting a project
 In the project directory, you should run:
 - Copy content of `.env.example` file to the newly created `.env`